Setup¶

 Connecting from another device

-To pair one of your other devices (phone, tablet, laptop) on the same network: open the UNI settings interface on your computer, go to Devices → Pair new device, and follow the instructions.
+To pair one of your other devices (phone, tablet, laptop) on the same network: open the UNI settings, go to Devices → Pair new device, and follow the instructions.

 Updating¶